Application Process & Requirements

 - A composite SAT score of 1070 or higher with a minimum score of 450 in Math and Verbal sections.
 Test scores cannot be more than 5 years old.
 OR

-- Pass all three sections of the PRAXIS I, with a minimum score of 175 in Reading; 174 in Writing; and 173 in Mathematics.
+- Pass all three sections of the PRAXIS Core Academic Skills for Educators (CORE), with a minimum score of 156 in Reading, 162 in Writing and 150 in Mathematics.

 Photocopies of test scores cannot be accepted.